Workers’ Compensation

 If you’ve been hurt on the job or diagnosed with an illness that you believe is work-related, you may be entitled to workers’ compensation benefits.
 These benefits can cover the costs of your medical treatment and even pay a percentage of your wages if you need to take time off to recuperate or end up with permanent injuries.

-Although workers’ compensation is meant to be accessible when you need it, filing for benefits is not always straightforward and valid claims are often denied on technicalities.
-At Harris Velázquez Gibbens, we do the following:
+Although workers’ compensation is meant to be accessible when you need it, filing for benefits is not always straightforward, and valid claims are often denied on technicalities.
+This is where the expertise of a Hillsboro Workers Compensation Lawyer comes into play.
+At Harris Velázquez Gibbens, we specialize in navigating the complexities of workers’ compensation claims to ensure you receive the benefits you deserve.
+This includes:

-- Educate injured Oregon workers on their legal rights
+- Educating injured Oregon workers on their legal rights

-- Help them apply for the benefits they need to sustain themselves after a work-related accident
+- Helping them apply for the benefits they need to sustain them after a work-related accident

-- Guide them through the hearings process if their claim is initially denied
+- Guiding them through the appeals process if their claim is initially denied

 If you’ve been injured and aren’t sure what to do next, contact our office for a free initial consultation.